 Medwave reaches all of the Ibero-American countries, including Chile, Mexico, Peru, Colombia, Argentina, Spain, Venezuela, Cuba, Ecuador, Bolivia, and so forth.

 There are over 60 000 health care professionals registered in our data base, of which over 90% are subscribed to the newsletter.
-Each day around 20 health care professionals from different countries register.
+Each day around 20 health care professionals from different countries register from all corners of Latin America and The Caribbean.

 Medwave provides article-level metrics that are displayed in the “Metrics” tab of each article powered by Plum Analytics.
 Indicators are grouped under five categories: usage, citations, mentions, captures and social media.
 HTML views and PDF downloads for each article are found under the category “usage”, where robotic activity has been removed in order to provide a true idea of article impact.
 Often, metrics are hyperlinked to the source, where users can find further interesting information.